Clamping Force in Injection Molding: Formula & Optimization Tips

 How to Ensure Clamping Force is Sufficient

-1. Select a clamping force 10–20% higher than the calculated requirement to reduce machine load during long-term production.
+1. Select a clamping force a 20–30% safety margin to the calculated requirement to reduce machine load during long-term production.

 2. Reduce injection speed or cavity pressure to lower the required clamping force.